prog-apprentice401/Tic-Tac-Toe/README.md

 <br>
 <br>
 This application is easily downloadable.
 The executable can run without any additional utilities, and can be invoked by typing its anme into the terminal.
-A variable side length is offered, <br>
-with a minimum of 1 and a maximum of 26
+A variable side length is offered, with a minimum of 1 and a maximum of 26